christyson/check_build_status/README.md

     python check_build_status.py -a <your app name>
     or
     python check_build_status.py -a <your app name> -s <your sandbox name>

+To delete use the following commands:

+    python check_build_status.py -a <your app name> --delete or
+    python check_build_status.py -a <your app name> -s <your sandbox name> --delete

 Otherwise you will need to set environment variables before running `example.py`:

     export VERACODE_API_KEY_ID=<YOUR_API_KEY_ID>